benyakirten/translation-website/README.md

     flask run

 ### Hey!
 Why's it giving me an error when I put a recipe in to translate?
 There really are two common reasons for an error.
-Either the recipe parser isn't able to parse the recipe--if so make sure to get rid of all query parameters--but, more likely than not, it's google cloud translate that's a problem.
+Either the recipe parser isn't able to parse the recipe--if so make sure to get rid of all query parameters on the recipe--but, more likely than not, it's google cloud translate that's a problem.

 You need a google cloud translate API key (or if you're running on your computer/hosting the site on a google cloud server, the security credentials).
 Check out these sites for information: